How Do You Find The Length Of A Rectangular Prism

 5. Divide both sides by 7: l = 38/7 ≈ 5.43 cm

-6. Therefore, the length of the rectangular prism is approximately 5.43 cm.
+6. Which means, the length of the rectangular prism is approximately 5.43 cm.

 Note that this problem involves solving a linear equation, which is a simpler form of quadratic equation.
 More complex scenarios involving surface area might lead to quadratic equations that require the use of the quadratic formula.